Day 1 Istanbul

 Wander the charming cobbled hillside streets of the district of Kaleici.
 This is a great place to stop and have a drink at one of the restaurants with great views of the marina below.
 Those searching for a little culture may want to check out the Antalya Museum, which offers great reconstructions of life under the Ottoman Empire.
 For a break from the hustle and bustle why not head for the greenery and teashops of one of Antalya’s parks.
 Overnight in Antalya Approx travel time: Konya to Antalya, 5hrs

-Our day begins with a visit to Chimaera, where we view the mysterious eternal flames that naturally spring from the rocks in this area.
-Continuing on to the beautiful coastal village of Uçagiz where after lunch, we board our boat for an unforgettable night on the sea.
+Today we have a free morning in Antalya.
+Then we drive to the beautiful coastal village of Çaya?z? where after lunch, we board our boat for an unforgettable night on the sea.
 On board, the facilities are very basic.
-We sleep on deck under the stars, with mattresses and full bedding, which are provided.
+We sleep on deck under the stars, with mattresses and full bedding, all of which is provided.
 There is a toilet and an open air shower on board.
-Dinner tonight is included and cold drinks are available for purchase and we do ask that no external drinks are brought onboard.
+Dinner tonight is included and cold drinks are available for purchase.
+We do ask that no external drinks are brought on board.
 This really is the perfect place to relax and enjoy the crystal waters Turkey is famous for!
-Sleeping on the boat is seasonal from May to October and even during these months, will still be dependent on weather conditions.
-In other months, you will stay in a guesthouse at Uchagiz, but still spend a full day on a boat excursion on Day 9.
+Overnight on board the boat will take place between May and October only and will depend on weather conditions even then.
+The rest of the year and when the weather does not permit sleeping on board, you will stay in a local hotel.
+This is a multi-share night on board a typical boat, mattresses will be put on the floor and you will be provided with bedding.
+There is one passenger toilet and one shower outside which is shared.
+There is no hot water on board.
+No towels will be provided.
+Today we'll travel around Kekova Island by boat, allowing us to enjoy the sunshine and scenery and later walk up to the Simena Castle to enjoy the views and archaeological ruins.
+Spend your time swimming in the crystal water and relaxing on deck.
 Overnight on the top deck of a boat/pension (depending on season).
+Approx travel times: Antalya to Çaya?z?, 3 hours.

 After waking up on board and enjoying breakfast in the fresh air, we begin our full day boat excursion.
 We'll travel around Kekova Island by boat, allowing us to enjoy the sunshine and scenery and later walk up to the Simena Castle to enjoy the views and archaeological ruins.
 Spend your time swimming in the crystal water and relaxing on deck.
 We return to Ucagiz to board our private bus and make our way to the coastal town of Kas where we spend this evening.
 You’ll be charmed by the cobbled streets and white washed buildings of pretty Kas.
 Spend time wandering the many small antiques stores, or enjoying a coffee and cake at one of the stylish cafes.
 Afterwards head down to the picturesque harbour.
 While there is no beach as such, buying a drink at one of the many seaside cafes entitles you to a deck chair and direct access to the turquoise water.
 In the evening, pick one of the many attractive outdoor restaurants for a meal of local seafood specialties.
 Approx travel time: Ucagiz to Kas, 40mins